Why is Council releasing the Environmental Constraints Study and Traffic Study now and why didn’t it release the documents sooner?

 How will the community be involved in planning?

 Council is committed to working with the community to shape Toronto’s Foreshore.
-This initial phase of consultation is the first opportunity for the community to have their say on the facilities, amenities and type of environment they would like to see along the Foreshore.
+In 2018, Phase One consultation was conducted allowing the community to have their say on the facilities, amenities and type of environment they would like to see along the Foreshore.

 What is the scope of the Master Plan works?